CrystalMiaoshu/PAFBenchmark/README.md

 Conventional methods cannot process event data directly.
 Thus, we employ three encoding approaches here as Frequency, SAE(Surface of Active Events) and LIF(Leaky60Integrate-and-Fire) to process continuous DVS event stream into a sequence of frame images, in order to fit for conventional deep learning algorithms.
 We provide our codes (in Python) respect to three encoding approaches shown in folders.

+### How to use the three codes of encoding

-And we provided a toy dataset to verify our code for encoding.
+And we provided a toy dataset file `toy.aedat` to verify our code for encoding.
 You can download this file, put it in your destination folder.

 We provides basic tutorials about the usage of three encoding codes.